-Alternatively to running the command line console, if you have Qt4 installed and used the --enable-bat on the configure command, you may use the Bacula Administration Tool (bat):
+Alternatively to running the command line console, if you have Qt4 installed and used the --enable-bat on the configure command, you may use the BAT;

+'''

 ./bat

+'''

 Which has a graphical interface, and many more features than beconsole.

 Two other possibilities are to run the GNOME console bgnome-console or the wxWidgets program bwx-console.